strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 ![Component creation](../assets/content-types-builder/component-creation.png)

-Components are created from the same-named category of the Content-Type Builder.
+Components are created from the same-named category of the Content-Type Builder's subnavigation.

 To create a new component:

-1. In the Components category of the Content-Type Builder subnavigation, click on **Create a new Component**.
+1. In the Components category of the Content-Type Builder subnavigation, click on **Create a new component**.
 2. In the component creation window, configure the base settings of the new component:
    - Write the name of the component in the *Name* textbox.
    - Select an available category, or enter in the textbox a new category name to create one.